Bengisoo/NFT-Market-Analysis/README.md

 # NFT Market Analysis (2019--2021)
-This repository contains the project proposal,progress report,final report, codebase, and visual outputs of our project titled "Analysis of Trends in the NFT Market: Valuable NFTs, Price Factors, and Wash Trading".
+This repository contains the project proposal, progress report, final report, codebase, and visual outputs of our project titled "Analysis of Trends in the NFT Market: Valuable NFTs, Price Factors, and Wash Trading".